hvbr1s/fordefi-webhooks/README.md

 This will start a FastAPI server on port 8000 that listens for webhook events from Fordefi.

-## Webhook Endpoint

-The webhook exposes a single endpoint:

-- **POST /fordefi_webhook**: Receives webhook events from Fordefi

-The endpoint:
-1. Verifies the signature in the `X-Signature` header
-2. Extracts the transaction ID from the event
-3. Fetches detailed transaction data from the Fordefi API
-4. Returns the transaction data for further processing

-## Configuring Fordefi Webhooks

-1. Log in to your Fordefi console
-2. Navigate to Settings > Webhooks
-3. Add a new webhook with your server's URL (e.g., `https://your-server.com/fordefi_webhook`)
-4. Save the webhook configuration

-## Testing

-You can use tools like ngrok to expose your local webhook server to the internet for testing:
+You can now use tools like ngrok to expose your local webhook server to the internet for testing:

 ```bash
 ngrok http 8000
 ```

 Then configure your Fordefi webhook to use the ngrok URL.

+### Configuring Fordefi Webhooks

+1. Log in to your Fordefi console
+2. Navigate to Settings > Webhooks
+3. Add a new webhook with your ngrok server's URL (e.g., `https://your-server.com/`)
+4. Save the webhook configuration
+5. Test the webhook

 ## Learn More About the Fordefi API: